Model Assessment for a Generalised Bayesian Structural Equation Model: Simulation experiments

 \subsection{Binary data}

 In this section, we summarise the results of the three simulation experiments for the case of binary data.
 Table \ref{gbsem_table:bin_sim_results_diff} gives the PPP values and the log scores.
 The results are very similar to the continuous case.
 In the case of Scenario 1, all models demonstrate good fit as indicated by the PPP values.
-Furthermore, the EZ model is the optimal one in terms of predictive performance (\emph{Recommendation 2}) which is reassuring since data were simulated from the EZ model.
+Furthermore, the EZ model is the optimal one in terms of predictive performance, which is reassuring since data were simulated from it.
 In Scenario 2, we see that the EZ model exhibits very poor fit, caused by the additional error correlations in the simulated data, as indicated by the PPP value of 0.02.
 The rest of the models exhibit a moderately good fit with PPP values above 0.10.
-Similarly to the continuous case, the AZ model does well in terms of both \emph{Recommendation 2} and \emph{3} being the model with the best predictive performance.
+Similarly to the continuous case, the AZ model does well in terms of both recommendations 2 and 3 of Section \ref{gbsem:sec_recommendations}, being the model with the best predictive performance.
 Finally, in Scenario 3, in terms of model fit the EZ model also fails, due to the presence of non-zero cross loadings.
 The other models do well, leaving some questions open in terms of the validity of the hypothesised theory.
-For this reason, \emph{Recommendation 3} compares the predictive performance of AZ against the best performing EFA model.
+For this reason, according to recommendation 3 of Section \ref{gbsem:sec_recommendations}, compares the predictive performance of AZ against the best performing EFA model.
 In this case, the AZ model is not as good as the EFA.